 Learning about food and nutrition is more engaging and relevant with hands on activities.
 Check the Unit Outline for resources needed to teach Refresh.ED learning tasks.
 Suitable resources may be found in the classroom and school in addition to the wider school and business communities.

 Preparing for Lessons and Gathering Resources to download this PDF.

 Nutrition information panels and ingredient lists on food packaging provide a useful way to compare nutrition content of packaged foods.
 Learning how to use this information can help choose the healthiest options.
 Country of origin, manufacturers’ information and date marking can also inform food choices.

 Reading a Food Label to download this PDF.

 Serving Size & Portions

 In the context of the Australian Guide to Healthy Eating, a serve is a set amount of a specific food within a food group.
 The serve size should be used along with the recommended number of ‘serves per day’ to work out the total daily amount of food required by individuals from each of the Five Food Groups.

 Portion size is the amount that individuals actually eat.
 If individuals eat larger portions than the suggested serve size they will need to eat that food group less often, whilst individuals who eat less than the suggested serve size will need to eat it more frequently.

-Serving size and portions to download this PDF.
+Serving Size and Portions to download this PDF.

-Food allergies and intolerances to download this PDF.
+Weighing and Measuring to download this PDF.